-— Bill Lerner, iPark CEO, who lives in NYC, knows what enthralls the target crowd, the Millennials, born from 1980 to 2000.
+— Bill Lerner, owner of iPark, living in New York, acknowledges what makes brands appealing to Millennials.
+This demographic, born in between 1980 and 2000, is the primary target audience.
 Nurturing business cultures that engage this massive collection of consumers requires an optimization strategy embracing accurate, informative, and interactive content, ensuring the corporate voice is heard everywhere that matters.
 Increasingly, that tends to be online, but this discerning audience still likes a “bricks and mortar” touchstone as well.

 One of the biggest factors shaping marketing strategies designed to hone a corporate brand into a preferred pick is that of philanthropy.
 A Nov.
 13, 2016 New York Times article focused on the Newman's Own brand label redesign to emphasize that 100 percent of profits go to charity.
 The article continues to underscore the message, noting that, "Millennials especially have demonstrated a propensity to favor companies with a generous mission."
 Reinforcing the significance of that concept, the Deloitte Millennial Survey 2017 found 74 percent of these astute consumers believe businesses have the potential to solve challenges, but just 59 percent feel that corporate leaders are acting accordingly, leaving a gap for observant organizations to step in and win approval of this influential audience.
 Keeping brands honest is a hallmark of this digital native cohort, with 70 percent compelled to share feedback about a brand experience, good and bad, via social media.